Last updated: 15 September 2023

 We may share aggregated or de-identified information with third parties for research, marketing, analytics and other purposes, provided that this information does not identify particular individuals.

-You have rights relating to your personal data.
-When it comes to marketing communications, you may follow the unsubscribe instructions contained in the marketing communication, or send a request to option out of receiving these communication to firstname.lastname@example.org
+In certain jurisdictions, you have rights relating to your personal information.
+When it comes to marketing communications, you may follow the unsubscribe instructions contained in the marketing communication, or send a request to opt out of receiving these communications to [email protected].

 Depending on the country in which you reside, you may also have rights to: